irdest/irdest/docs/user/src/guides/03_lora.md

 | [Seeed Studio Dragino Lora Shield 868m](https://eu.mouser.com/ProductDetail/Seeed-Studio/114990615?qs=GZwCxkjl%252BU02ODDBHQ6wrw%3D%3D)  | LoRa wireless shield - Arduino Uno Formatted. | This module was selected as it fits directly on our dev board making development much easier.
 The module listed here is tuned for the European frequency band.
 Care must be taken to purchase the appropriate module for your region, more info below.
 The firmware supports any sx127 series modem, which is available on a wide range of hats, shields etc.                    |

-## A VERY SERIOUS WARNING ABOUT WORKING WITH RADIOS
+## A Very Serious Warning About Working With Radios
 **LoRa is a low level radio protocol.
 Unlike most common wifi and bluetooth modules LoRa radios will not hold your hand or stop you from getting yourself into trouble.**

-LoRa exists in the ISM band of the radio spectrum, this band is regulated such that a user does not require a standard broadcast or operator licence to transmit in this band.
+LoRa exists in the ISM band of the radio spectrum, this band is regulated such that a user does not require a standard broadcast or operator licence to transmit.

-Because there is no strict training requirements for operating LoRa equipment there is the dangerous possiblity that an uninformed operator could begin transmitting without knowlege of their legal requirements.
+Because there are no strict training requirements for operating LoRa equipment there is the dangerous possiblity that an uninformed operator could begin transmitting without knowlege of their legal requirements.
 Among other things the LoRa band has regional restrictions on:

   * How much power you can transmit with
   * What equipment you can use to transmit